zephkelly/galactic-asteroid-miner/README.md

 ## In-Development
 ### Multiplayer

 Multiplayer is front and center on the next update to the game.
 This involves a total rework of the game systems from the ground up.
-Using the `Mirror` library, which itself is built ontop of Unity's now depreciated `UNET` library, the game works by making RPC calls between client / server / and host versions of the client.
-All information is serialised through a KCP transport (essentially just a C# implementation of a TCP transport).
+By using the `Mirror` library, the game makes RPC calls between client / server / and host versions of the client.
+All information is serialised through a KCP transport.

 ![Multiplayer mirror](https://imgur.com/JQPTlFD.jpg)